About Kat

 Mountain Muskox Facilitator

-I am a circle facilitator for the Kootenay Chapter of Mountain Muskox.
+Alongside my practice, I am also a circle facilitator for the Kootenay Chapter of Mountain Muskox.
 These are peer support and mentorship circles that support folks who have been impacted loss and trauma in the mountains.
 If you would like to learn more, you can reach out or explore the Mountain Muskox website here.